ucb-bar/hammer/doc/Hammer-Basics/Hammer-Overview.rst

     example-vlsi -e env.yml -p config.yml --obj_dir build par

-Hammer configuration files consist of environment and project configurations.
+Hammer configuration files must be in YML or JSON format, and are divided into environment and project configurations.
 The environment configuration file, which in this case is ``env.yml``, is passed to Hammer using the ``-e`` flag.
 ``env.yml`` contains pointers to the required tool licenses and environment variables.

-Any number of other YML or JSON files can then be passed in using the ``-p`` flag.
+The project configuration file is passed in using the ``-p`` flag.
 In this case, there is only one, ``config.yml``, and it needs to set all the required keys for the step of the flow being run.
 Passing in multiple files looks like ``-p config1.yml -p config2.yml``.
 Refer to the :ref:`config` section for the implications of multiple config files.
 The environment settings take precedence over all project configurations, and are not propagated to the output configuration files after each action.
 The order of precedence for the project configs reads from right to left (i.e. each file overrides all files to its left in the command line).